WTMBerlin/generative-ai-course/week-1/js-project-2-gpt-assistants-app/README.md

-## Question Answering API
+## GPT Assistants
-This is a Node.js application that answers questions using the OpenAI gpt-4o-mini model.
+This is a Node.js application that answers questions using the OpenAI GPT-4 Turbo model and GPT assistants.
+The assistant is designed to answer questions based on the content of an uploaded PDF file.
+The file content is processed and stored in a vectorized format, enabling efficient document search and question answering.
 ### Installation
 - Clone the repository:
 ```